The PuroClean Blog

 How to Protect Your Home from a Wildfire

 According to the Government of Canada, an average of 8,000 wildfires, which burn about 2.5 million hectares, occur each year in Canada.
-Consequently, many homes are under the risk of being affected by wildfires.
-The homeowners who plan ahead to protect their property against a fire have a better chance at saving their homes.
+Consequently, many homes are at risk of being affected by wildfires.
+The homeowners who plan ahead to protect their property against a fire have a better chance of saving their homes.

 Wildfire preparedness tips: